 - Appreciate the value of what you have done.
 Volunteer experience, work done in your child’s school, caring for Grandma is skilled experience, including the ultimate job: being a stay at home mom.

 Sifting through one’s professional experience and selecting that which is most important while promoting your strengths can be challenging.
 A career coach who can view your professional history with an objective and discerning eye can help you best present your value to employers.

 Tova Jaffee is a Career Coach for the Ignite Career Center.

-Whether you are new to the job market or a seasoned professional, the Ignite Career Center, a program of Jewish Community Services, can help you go further and get there faster.
+Whether you are new to the job market or a seasoned professional, the Ignite Career Center, a program of Jewish Community Services, can help you go farther and get there faster.
 Our highly experienced Career Coaches provide individuals of all backgrounds and abilities with the customized services and tools they need to stand out from the competition.
 For information, call 410-466-9200 or visit ignitecareercenter.com.